 If you follow a person on FamilySearch, it notifies you when any new sources or information are added to their profile.
 This is a great feature for allowing you to keep up-to-date.

 FamilySearch notifies you if it finds possible ancestors, but after speaking with the support team, it appears this is only “from time to time”.
-I prefer MyHeritage’s tool for that, which regularly searches for potential relatives and sends you a notification right away.

 You can click on people’s cards after a manual search and view their family members, then add them to your own family tree that way.
 It’d be nice if FamilySearch did some of the hard work though, wouldn’t it?